nicolagi/muscle/README.md

 filesystem tree and points to a parent revision.
 This means that we have a history of revisions.
 It can be inspected with `muscle history`.

-When taking a snapshot via `echo snapshot > /n/muscle/ctl`, relevant data is copied to the local cache (blocking the file server while doing so, but this phase is fast), asynchronously uploaded to the persistent storage, and remaining garbage is removed from the staging area.
+When taking a snapshot via `echo push > /n/muscle/ctl`, relevant data is copied to the local cache (blocking the file server while doing so, but this phase is fast), asynchronously uploaded to the persistent storage, and remaining garbage is removed from the staging area.
 The garbage is due